lmcrean/Crocodile-Kingdom/README.md

-[Figma](https://www.figma.com/)  for Designing wireframe [VSCode](https://code.visualstudio.com/) was used as my code editor [Github](https://www.github.com/) was used for Version control [Python Tutor](https://www.pythontutor.com) was used for debugging the Javascript
+[Figma](https://www.figma.com/)  for Designing wireframe [VSCode](https://code.visualstudio.com/) was used as my code editor [Github](https://www.github.com/) was used for Version control

 Tools|How it was used|
 ---|---